smguilia/overview-1/whats-new/index.md

 If you're looking for updates about products that are available on {{site.data.keyword.Bluemix_notm}}, check out the [Announcements page](https://www.ibm.com/cloud/blog/announcements){: external} on the {{site.data.keyword.Bluemix_notm}} blog.
 {: tip}

+## Manage product availability by location
+{: #catalog-location-feb2021}

+New as of: 1 February 2021

+As the account owner or administrator, you can manage access to products in both the {{site.data.keyword.Bluemix_notm}} catalog and the private catalogs in your account based on the location in which the products are deployed.
+For instance, if you want to limit access to products that are deployed in the Dallas 1 (us-south-1) zone, you can set a filter to include only those products.
+For more information, see [Managing catalog settings](/docs/account?topic=account-filter-account).

 ## Pay as you go with Committed Use pricing model
 {: #paygo-commit-jan2021}

 New as of: 12 January 2021

-Customers with a Subscription account can use the new pricing model, IBM Cloud Pay as you go with Committed Use.
-The new pricing model provides you with additional benefits as you navigate and build on IBM Cloud.
+Customers with a Subscription account can use the new pricing model, {{site.data.keyword.Bluemix_notm}} Pay as you go with Committed Use.
+The new pricing model provides you with additional benefits as you navigate and build on {{site.data.keyword.Bluemix_notm}}.

 With this pricing model, you commit to spend a certain amount and receive discounts across the entire platform.
 You are billed monthly based on your usage, and unlike a subscription, you continue to receive a discount even after you reach your committed amount.
 For more information, see [Pay as you go with Committed Use pricing model](/docs/account?topic=account-accounts#commitment-model).